Plumbing Fixture Upgrade Guide: Modern Options That Add Value

 How do I know if my plumbing is compatible with a new fixture?

 Check your existing pipe material (PEX and copper are ideal), water pressure, and drain layout before purchasing.
 Smart and touchless fixtures also require a nearby GFCI-protected electrical outlet.
-A licensed plumber can perform a compatibility assessment quickly and flag any code issues that may require additional work before installation.
+A licensed plumber can perform a compatibility assessment and flag any 2024 IPC or state code triggers that may add to your project.

 Can I install plumbing fixture upgrades myself?

-Simple swaps like faucets and showerheads are often DIY-friendly if the supply lines and connections match.
+Simple swaps like faucets and showerheads are often DIY-friendly if the supply lines and connections match, and even most touchless faucets install in 45 to 60 minutes with an extra step for the control box.
 However, pot fillers, rain shower systems, smart toilets, and any project requiring new rough-in plumbing should be handled by a licensed plumber.
 Unpermitted plumbing work can complicate home sales and void homeowner's insurance claims.

 How much water and money can high-efficiency fixtures actually save?